AdobeDocs/campaign-standard.it-IT/help/administration/using/sms-protocol.md

 | 0 | GSM |
 | 9 | UCS-2 |

-Questo significa che l’MTA cercherà di codificare il messaggio in GSM.
+This means that the MTA will try to encode the message in GSM.
 Se ha successo, lo invierà con `data_coding` impostato su 0.

-Se il messaggio non può essere codificato in GSM, verrà codificato in UCS-2 e verrà impostato `data_coding` 8.
+If the message cannot be encoded in GSM, it will be encoded in UCS-2 and will set `data_coding` to 8.

 #### Abilita message_payload {#enable-message-payload}